 And our neighbourhood has such a lovely variety of older, established businesses and restaurants, and new things coming in.
 When we go strolling, we always find new places we want to eat or shops we’d love to check out.

 The hobbies that I have really enjoyed practising in Finland are… does sauna count as a hobby?
 Because if so, that’s the main answer.
-I’d guess I sauna for 5-plus hours a week.
+I’d guess I sauna for five-plus hours a week.
 Our cat has also adopted the sauna as his own, it’s truly a family activity.

 Beyond the sauna, I’ve used our proximity to the forest to get back into trail running.
 I grew up playing soccer (football) and running through the woods, so it has been great to get back to the running part, at least.
 Fingers crossed on the soccer front, I’d love to join a club and league again.